 Fudge popsicles remind me of hot summer camp days, merry-go-rounds, and city parks (I grew up in New York City).
 When I went to camp, counselors handed these pops out in record time (but not fast enough), while we sat patiently in the grass, sweat dripping down our faces.
-Crowd control at it’s finest.
+I couldn’t get the wrapper off soon enough.

 You can use any kind of milk for this recipe since the cocoa dominates the flavor.
-You’ll just need some time for the mixture to cool (at least 15 minutes) and then more time for the pops to freeze (at least 3 hours).
-So plan ahead for these.
+You’ll just need some time, about 6 hours, for the pops to freeze.

-I haven’t tried it yet, but I’m curious to know how the pop will taste if I use pureed banana in place of the gelatin to make it plant-based.
+I haven’t tried it yet, but I’m curious to know how the pop will taste if I use puréed banana in place of the gelatin to make it plant-based.
 Let us know if you try it.